dgerabagi/data-curation-environment/flattened_repo.md

         if (workflowStep === 'readyForNewCycle') {
             if (!isReadyForNextCycle) {
-                // If no longer ready, go back to prompt generation step setWorkflowStep('awaitingGeneratePrompt');
+                setWorkflowStep('awaitingGeneratePrompt');
             }
             return;
         }

-        // C135: Highlight prompt generation if title/context are ready but prompt hasn't been generated yet if (workflowStep === 'awaitingGeneratePrompt') {
+        if (workflowStep === 'awaitingGeneratePrompt') {
-            if (hasGeneratedPrompt) {
-                // Wait for isReadyForNextCycle to kick in (requires selected response) }
+            // Wait for isReadyForNextCycle to kick in return;
-            return;
         }